 Repeat process until distance between new and old centroids = 0

-Activity: K-Means Clustering
+Activity 2: Implementing K-Means Clustering

+Scenario: You are asked in an interview to implement a K-Means clustering algorithm from scratch to prove you understand how it works.

-In this activity you will take what you have learned in the above sections and implement K-Means from scratch in Python.
+Aim: To truly understand how something works you need to build it from scratch.
+Take what you have learned in the above sections and implement K-Means from scratch in Python.

 Please open your favorite editing platform and try the following:

 Using NumPy and the above Euclidean distance formula, write a function that calculates the distance between two coordinates.